 3. Coping with homesickness

 It is very common to feel homesick when you move away from home and familiar places for the first time.
-It might take a little time to feel settled and before like your new flat, room or house is your new home.
+It might take a little time to feel settled and for your new flat, room or house to feel like your new home.
 You might want to try some of these things if you’re feeling homesick:

 - Embrace your inner interior designer and make your room feel like home.